Tag Archives: application

-What are your post-MBA plans and how will your past experience and the London Business School programme contribute?
+What are your post-MBA goals and how will your prior experience and the London Business School programme contribute towards these?
 (500 words)

-Most MBA applicants are pursuing the degree for a specific career goal post-MBA, but if you need a bit more reflection to answer this question it is worth doing the work.
-Self-awareness about your strengths and interests will help you refine what you want.
-To take your research deeper it could be helpful to talk to colleagues and alumni who have MBAs in your field to identify your career path options.
+Self-awareness about your strengths and interests will help you refine what you truly want in your career.
+To take your research into your post-LBS options deeper it could be helpful to talk to colleagues and alumni who have MBAs in your field to identify various career paths.
 Make sure that your career goals are both realistic and aspirational.
-An MBA will certainly open doors for you, and also may define a specific career path.
+Think about the short term roles that may lead to your most ambitious longer term goals.

-If you are in the enviable position of having nothing to explain, this open-ended question would be a great opportunity to touch on a personal story or add color to your career goals.
+The formerly optional question from the LBS application is now required.
+This open-ended question is a great opportunity to touch on a personal story or add color to your career goals.
 This could be the ideal place to describe a unique background, experience or attribute that did not fit elsewhere in the application.